“I am good, but not an angel. I do sin, but I am not the devil. I am just a small girl in a big world trying to find someone to love.”

-A few months passed without another incident, and the world quickly forgot about Ken and Faye Abercrombie’s potential marital problems.
+A few months passed without further incident, and the world quickly forgot about Ken and Faye Abercrombie’s potential marital problems.
 They weren’t yet in the main spotlight, only circling in the wings.
 There were bigger fish to be caught, skinned, and pan-fried in the paparazzi pond at the time.

 “I don’t know what’s happening to me.
 I feel quite odd, and very disoriented.
 Can you help me?”

-And so, Faye’s story now intersects with all of the other stories at the all-important point in time: July 4th, 2020.
+And so, Faye’s story now intersects with all the other stories at the all-important point in time: July 4th, 2020.

 The Partisan National Convention is being held in New Eden City and Ken is to officially be announced as the Partisan Party candidate for the 2020 presidential election.
 It was a foregone conclusion, given the collapse of President Krump’s popularity over his mishandling of the coronavirus pandemic and the Black Lives Matter riots.
 Hearing the official confirmation of Ken’s nomination takes a significant weight off Faye’s shoulders.
 She knows only too well that a large percentage of the country, and indeed the world, had breathed a sigh of relief at the knowledge that Nolan Krump would not be in the White House for the coming four years.
 Faye is confident that the Abercrombies can help restore the country to health and greatness after the shock and economic turmoil that the past four years.